-It was an easy decision for Good Education Group CEO, Chris Lester, to partner with Girledworld, given both organizations’ similar missions to empower students to make informed decisions about education and career pathways.
+It was an easy decision for Good Education Media CEO, Chris Lester, to partner with Girledworld, given both organizations’ similar missions to empower students to make informed decisions about education and career pathways.

 “Girledworld is a fantastic education program that has a positive impact on the future of many girls,” says Lester.